-After presenting the baseline result again in Table 6, column 1, in column 2 we control for the presence of refugees in each municipality (calculated as a share relative to total population, as of December 2016).
-The effect is negative, suggesting that more refugees lead to fewer votes for the
+After presenting the baseline result again in Table 5, column 1, in column 2 we control for the presence of refugees in each municipality (calculated as a share relative to total population, as of December 2016).
+The effect is slightly negative but insignificant, suggesting that more refugees led, if anything, to fewer votes for the AfD.

-AfD; the standardized magnitude is about 3.6%.
 The coefficient for the direct effect of Nazi vote shares is, however, hardly affected, and the interaction term is very small and not significant.
 This is also consistent with the observation that the allocation of refugees across Germany was fairly orthogonal to patterns of NSDAP support: as reported at the bottom of the table, the partial correlation between the control variable and the NSDAP vote shares is negative and small (correlation coefficient, conditional on state fixed effects: -0.09).